Mode mixing and losses in misaligned microcavities: Theory summary

+In addition to the magnitude, each complex eigenvalue $\gamma_i$ has a phase, which must be zero (modulo $2\pi$) for the eigenmode to be resonant.
+In a spectroscopy experiment, the probe frequency would typically be tuned to hit resonance, at which point the mode profile and loss could be examined.
+However, to reduce the computational time and difficulty of interpretation, all cavities in this investigation were studied at a single wavelength (\SI{1033}{\nano\metre}) under the assumption that the mode structure would deform negligibly were the probe frequency tuned to hit resonance.
+This is reasonable for our data (see App.~\ref{app: Wavelength dependence}), but for shorter cavities this may be less valid due to the increased frequency tuning required to cover one free spectral range.

-In order to separate the impacts of mode pointing and local curvature variation on the calculated mode, after calculation the mode coefficients were expressed in a basis with the same waist size and position as the calculation basis, but with direction of propagation matching the calculated eigenmode, using methods presented in~\cite{Hughes:23_1}.
-Henceforth this basis will be termed `the co-propagating basis', with the basis states denoted $\set{\ket{\Psi_{n_x, n_y}^C}}$.
-Note that this does not present the cavity eigenmode in the basis of the geometrically expected mode, but instead the cavity eigenmode in a basis with the same waist as the initial calculation, rotated to match the eigenmode found.
+In order to separate the impacts of mode pointing and local curvature variation on the calculated mode, after calculation the mode coefficients were expressed in a basis with the same waist size and position as the calculation basis, but with direction of propagation matching the calculated eigenmode.
+If the chosen eigenmode propagates at angle $\phi_x$ from the $z$ axis towards the $x$ axis, the mode propagates along the unit vector $(\sin(\phi_x), 0, \cos(\phi_x))$, and the "co-propagating basis" is such that the state $\ket{\Psi_{n_x, n_y}^C}$ has a corresponding cavity mode function $u^{(\pm)}_{n_x,n_y}\left(x_m,y_m,z_m\right)$, where

+are the mode coordinates, which are rotated from the standard Cartesian coordinates so that the mode propagates along the $z_m$ axis.
+Components of the cavity eigenmode can be expressed in the co-propagating basis using the rotation matrix methods presented in~\cite{Hughes:23_1}, but could equally be found through numerical integration of the overlap between the cavity eigenmode and co-propagating basis state.
+Note that this procedure does not present the cavity eigenmode in the basis of the geometrically expected mode, but instead the cavity eigenmode in a basis with the same waist as the calculation basis, rotated to match the eigenmode found.